LoomaDesign

 • avoid repeating the title and bullet points

-• flag missing proof instead of filling the gap
+• flag missing proof clearly

 This formula keeps AI from writing broad sales copy when the module needs a specific job.